What do you do after the exam?

 What do you do after you pass?

 When you pass the exam, you can apply for registration with a licence to practise.
-You must have your application for registration with a licence to practise in the UK approved within two years of passing part 2 of the exam.
+You should have your application for registration with a licence to practise in the UK approved within two years of passing part 2 of the exam.
 This applies from the point you take part 2, not the date you get your results.

 For more information on applying for registration with a licence to practise, please see our before you apply guide.